-In Russia, on 21 July 2023, the Russian lower house of parliament (DUMA) adopted the introduction of a one-off special tax (windfall tax); the upper house of the Russian parliament approved the draft law as well and the president is expected to sign it in the third quarter of 2023.
-The new law is expected to come into force on 1 January 2024.
+In Russia, on 21 July 2023, the Russian lower house of parliament (DUMA) adopted the introduction of a new law on a one-off special tax (windfall tax); the upper house of the Russian parliament approved the draft law as well and the president is expected to sign it in the third quarter of was enacted on 4 August 2023.
+The new law is expected and is scheduled to come into force on 1 January 2024.
 The tax base is calculated as a difference between the average value of taxable profits for 2021 and 2022 over the average value of taxable profits for 2018 and 2019.
 The tax rate will be 10 per cent.
 Although certain terms and aspects of the windfall tax law are unclear and subject to interpretation, it is expected that in case companies will transfer 50% of the windfall tax in the form of a voluntary "security payment" to the Russian federal budget in the fourth quarter of 2023 they may actually reduce the effective tax rate of windfall tax to 5 per cent.
-RBI Group will be affected through Raiffeisenbank Russia and several of Raiffeisenbank Russia's subsidiaries, which expect an additional tax of up to EUR 100 million (at 10 per cent. tax rate) in 2024 or EUR 50 million (if voluntary "security payment" mechanics will be applied) in 2023 (all EUR amounts based on an average EUR/RUB exchange rate of 84.206).
+RBI Group will be affected through Raiffeisenbank Russia and several of Raiffeisenbank Russia's subsidiaries, which expect an additional tax of up to RUB 8,256,723,223 (at 10 per cent. tax rate) in 2024 or RUB 4,128,361,611 (if voluntary "security payment" mechanics will be applied) in 2023.
+EUR 100 million (at 10 per cent. tax rate) in 2024 or EUR 50 million (if voluntary "security payment" mechanics will be applied) in 2023 (all EUR amounts based on an average EUR/RUB exchange rate of 84.206).